akiva-capital-holdings/pairwyse-dsl/demo/nivaura/NIVAURA_DEMO.md

 ### Interact with MultiTranche Contract

-1. Connect to the website with
+1. Connect to the website with the investor address.
+2. Navigate to `Agreement Interaction` -> `Execution` tab, and copy the Agreement address from the input field.
+3. Open a Goerli USDC smart contract in block explorer.